10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Sliced Beef

 Xiang cuisine is another name for Hunan cuisine.
-Hunan cuisine is popular not only in Hunan Province but throughout China.
-Hunan cuisine can also be found in the United States, Europe, Japan, and Southeast Asia
+Hunan cooking is popular not only in Hunan Province but throughout China, and you’ll find Hunan restaurants in the United States, Europe, Japan, and Southeast Asia.

-Hunan cuisine, like most Chinese cuisine dishes, is known for its flavourful and spicy taste, as pepper is the most important condiment.
+Hunan cuisine, like most Chinese dishes from central China, is known for its flavourful and spicy taste, with pepper serving as the most important condiment.
+However, Hunan cooking tends to be “dry spicy” compared to Sichuan’s oil-rich preparations, and it often incorporates more fresh chillies than dried ones.

 • Tasty Lobster